 Hitchhiking in Cabo Verde

 Hitchhiking is making private transportation public. ~ me

 As you might know, hitchhiking works best with privately owned vehicles.
 While it’s not impossible to hitchhike a taxi or aluguer, you cannot assume your ride is for free.
-Even with privately-owned vehicles, the people might expect you to contribute a little for gas – even though this never happened to me in my time in Cabo Verde.
+Even with privately owned vehicles, people might expect you to contribute a little for gas – even though this never happened to me in my time in Cabo Verde.
 If you want to make sure your ride is really a hitch, ask, clarify, and if it’s not for free, politely decline.
 Cabo Verdeans are generally very honest people who are conflict-averse.
-If you’re not hitchhiking and agreed on a price and destination beforehand, people will stick to this.
+If you’re not hitchhiking and agree on a price and destination beforehand, people will stick to this.
 If there’s any confusion, this might be because of a miscommunication issue.
 People are not intent on screwing you over.

 When does hitchhiking make more sense?